Health Professions Advising [HPA] Events

 • Who can participate: Preference will be given to alumni, seniors, and juniors who are interested in a healthcare field that utilizes MMIs in their admissions process, and who have not participated in a Mock MMI before.
 This is open to other students and alumni if slots are available.

 • When: Offered during fall and spring semesters.
-Sessions in Fall 2025 listed below.
+Sessions are listed below.

 (We reserve the option to convert in-person sessions to virtual if needed.)